LiveHelperChat/xmpp-chat/README.md

  * Operator writes message to user using XMPP client.
  * Intercept message at ejabberd lhc extension and there execute callback to lhc module.
  * Mod should send messages only if sender is an operator.
  * If we find active chat [based on assigned chat_id to online visitor] we append message to chat if not we write this as invitation to chat to online visitor.
-[Implemented]

 ### Visitor starts a chat [node]
  * First we check does chat has assigned online visitor id and if online visitor has a xmpp account record under it.